Kamva/wordpress-contacts-plugin/mailin/readme.txt

 * Fix some warning issue and translation

 = 2.4.4 =
-* Update sendinblue API library into V2.0
+* Update Kamva API library into V2.0

 = 2.4.3 =
 * Fix some warning issue